neo4j-contrib/py2neo/docs/ogm/index.rst

 Object Matching
 ===============

-One or more :class:`.GraphObject` instances can be selected from the database by using the ``match`` method of the relevant subclass.
+One or more :class:`.Model` instances can be selected from the database by using the ``match`` method of the relevant subclass.

 To select a single instance using the primary label and primary key::